CityStGeorges/your-first-sketch-Umar079/README.md

-This is the first sketch of the Creative Coding module at City St George's, University of London
+This is the first sketch of the Creative Coding module at City St George's, University of London.